Jddg95/SVGLogo-Generator-/README.md

 Generate an SVG logo with your choice of shape (circle, square, or triangle), shape color, text (limit of 3 characters), and text color.
 Shape and text colors can be chosen using color keywords or hexadecimal numbers.

-Watch a [video]  demonstration of the basic functionality:
+Watch a [video](https://drive.google.com/file/d/17gLsPP6ve9x_xkkcTtOd7A37XkKMu2XV/view) demonstration of the basic functionality.

-[SVG Logo Maker Demo]

 ## How It Works